IBM United States Sales Manual

 A US Section 508 Voluntary Product Accessibility Template (VPAT) containing details on accessibility compliance can be requested at

-IBM Tivoli System Automation for z/OS V3.4 runs in a virtual storage environment on any IBM or non-IBM system configuration with sufficient storage to support the z/OS operating system.
+IBM Tivoli System Automation for z/OS V3.5 runs in a virtual storage environment on any IBM or non-IBM system configuration with sufficient storage to support the IBM z/OS operating system.
+The Processor Operations component supports IBM System z9, IBM System z10, and IBM zEnterprise system.

-IBM Tivoli System Automation for z/OS is executed as an application on the z/OS operating system.
+IBM Tivoli System Automation for z/OS is executed as an application on the IBM z/OS operating system.

 Programming requirements for all functions: